Romaq/bigrig-scripts/NAT.md

    4. The part where I failed is that I attempted to link to enp2s0.
 I should have linked to vmbr0.
 The instructions also provide more clues, but not really instructions on how to arrange it.
 As a for-instance, I have a command to do port-forwarding, but there is no instruction on where and how to put that such that it is a natural part of the boot process, happening automatically.
+   5. ComputingForGeeks.com may actually have a better [Guide](https://computingforgeeks.com/create-private-network-bridge-proxmox-with-nat/)
+      for what I'm attempting to do.
+I have a functional network, additional VMs pull DHCP out of the EERO machine I'm using, and each machine gets IPv6 as well as IPv4 from its DHCP.
+   6. Still not adequate.
+I have the device set up, but my VPN VM is doing DHCP for something that will never answer.
+SDN offers DHCP, but as
+      I recall, it doesn't handle the port-forwarding.
+[I'll have to find that quote and put it back here as a note.](https://forum.proxmox.com/threads/is-it-possible-to-do-port-forwarding-when-using-sdn.154445/) "Port forwarding needs to be done manually."
+Still kinda nutz.
 ## Footnotes:
    [^1]: ...